 - Hand-washing and sanitizing regularly throughout workday

-- Utilize masks and face coverings in common areas and when assisting guests where social distancing is hard to maintain
+- Utilize face coverings in common areas, and when assisting guests if physical distance is difficult to maintain

 - Follow all State and CDC guidelines for environmental cleaning of common areas, high-touch areas and guest rooms

-- Masks and/or face coverings are required in accordance with State of Delaware guidelines when enjoying guest common areas such as; the outdoor pool, outdoor patio area, guest ice/laundry, stairwells and hallways
+- Face coverings are required in accordance with State of Delaware guidelines when enjoying guest common areas such as; front office lobby, outdoor pool deck, outdoor patio area, guest ice/laundry, stairwells and hallways

 - Following social distancing guidelines when swimming in outdoor pool area